 By Arthur Miller

 Accusations of witchcraft turn neighbor against neighbor in 17th century Salem, Massachusetts.
 The malicious trials that follow reflect the mob psychology of a community paralyzed by terror, in which piety and righteousness are masks for malevolent greed and self-interest.

 The Crucible was originally written as an allegory for 1950s McCarthyism and the House Committee on Un-American Activities, which accused thousands of Americans of being communists or communist sympathizers.

-Arthur Miller’s Tony Award-winning masterpiece, an indictment of intolerance and greed, continues to resonate in our contemporary society.
+Arthur Miller's Tony Award-winning masterpiece continues to resonate in our contemporary society.